alanwsmith/bitty/docs/release-notes/roadmap.md

 ## Roadmap

+- TODO: Add `internal` comments to `ev.sendPayload` so it can be filtered in the jsdoc data.

 - TODO: Set up `data-init` to handle `await:SIGNAL` isntead of just doing an `await` if the function is `async` (which is what happens